google/app-reporting-pack/README.md

 The primary installation method deploys ARP into Google Cloud by using Cloud Run Button.
 The procedure automates generating ARP configuration and deploying all required components to the Cloud.

-This aproach is the simplest one because it clones the repo and starts install scripts for you.
+This approach is the simplest one because it clones the repo and starts install scripts for you.
 But sometimes you might need some customization.
 The majority infrastructure settings can be changed in `gcp/settings.ini` file (regions, service names, etc).
 If it's a case for you please use the [Manual installation in Google Cloud](#manual-installation-in-google-cloud) below.